rpmuller/ePubs/WP1.md

 political rights.
 The nearest modern analogue is to be seen in the Far East during the latter half of the nineteenth century.
-Singapore and Hong Kong, Shanghai and the other treaty ports of China, were little European islands, where the white men formed a com- mercial aristocracy living on coolie labour.
-In North America, north of the Mason- Dixon line, since such labour was not available, white men were compelled to practise agriculture.
+Singapore and Hong Kong, Shanghai and the other treaty ports of China, were little European islands, where the white men formed a commercial aristocracy living on coolie labour.
+In North America, north of the Mason-Dixon line, since such labour was not available, white men were compelled to practice agriculture.
 For this reason, the hold of the white man on North America is secure, while his hold on the Far East has already been greatly diminished, and may easily cease altogether.
 Much of his type of culture, especially industrialism, will, however,